 Also, make sure that your prospective AA sponsor doesn’t have a busy life schedule.
 That way he or she can be your AA sponsor.

 It’s important to also consider if your prospective AA sponsor even wants to be an AA sponsor.
-Not everyone that’s far along in addiction recovery and the AA 12-steps like to mentor others.
+Not everyone that’s far along in addiction recovery and the AA 12-step likes to mentor others.
 Thus, before choosing an official AA sponsor, make sure that being an AA sponsor is something that that person wants.

 Many people choose AA sponsors that are of the same sex as them.
 That way, they will not develop a sexual attraction to their AA sponsors.
-Alcoholics that are in the LGBT-Q community may want to choose AA sponsors that are a different sex to them.
+Alcoholics who are in the LGBTQ community may want to choose AA sponsors who are a different sex to them.

 You should also consider the level of similarities and differences that you have with your prospective AA sponsor.
 You should have enough similarities between your AA sponsor and you to make it easy for your AA sponsor to understand you.
 On the flip side, you should have enough differences between your AA sponsor and you so that your AA sponsor can provide you with different perspectives about your addiction.